-Knowing the answer to this key question is important for the stock market or even an individual stock.
+Knowing the answer to this crucial question is essential for the stock market or individual stocks.
 Why?
-If you buy a stock (go long) in an uptrend you are more likely to make money on it.
+If you buy a stock (go long) in an uptrend, you will likely make money on it.

 - Uptrend: The stock or index is moving up, making new highs or higher highs

-- Sideways consolidation: neither making significant new highs or new lows
+- Sideways consolidation: neither making significant new highs nor new lows

 - Short Term: Days to weeks